Updated: Mar 4

 A. These solutions teach you nothing about how to eat to sustain your health and weight for the long term and

 B. It's likely you haven't uncovered the underlying factor/s of why you have excess weight in first place.

 This is heartbreaking because too many women feel shame and discomfort when it comes to their weight and that's because they are confused, overwhelmed and never completely sure of what to do to manage their weight.
 This creates feelings of defeat and even low self-esteem or self-image.

 The #1 most effective thing you can do that is both easy and sustainable is balance your blood sugar.

 Blood sugar instability (often referred to as dysglycemia) is extremely common.
 This is because things like refined foods, high-glycemic foods and beverages, as well as stimulants are so readily available that we are consuming too many of them too often.
 The other factors are toxic load, lack of exercise, mental stress, and gut imbalances.

-What this does is it creates a roller coaster of highs and lows in our blood glucose levels.
+What these factors create is a roller coaster of highs and lows in our blood glucose levels.
 When this becomes chronic and it most often does because many of us are unaware that it's even happening, our adrenal glands become exhausted and we store fat as a result.

 To makes matters worse, fat is metabolically active meaning fat actually produces it's own hormones.
 The more fat tissue we have the more hormones we make and this puts additional stress on the body.
 That's right, that spare tire is not as innocent as you might think.

-Long-term insulin abuse leads to metabolic syndrome and conditions such as PCOS, heart disease, dementia, cancer, type 2 diabetes, non-alcoholic fatty liver disease and hypertension fall under this umbrella.
-We all know somebody who has one of these things.
+Long-term insulin abuse leads to metabolic syndrome and conditions such as PCOS, heart disease, dementia, cancer, type 2 diabetes, non-alcoholic fatty liver disease and hypertension.
+We all know somebody who has at least one of these things.